Clinical Judgment Part A- Critical Thinking

 Clinical reasoning is defined as, “A complex cognitive process that uses formal and informal thinking strategies to gather and analyze patient information, evaluate the significance of this information, and weigh alternative actions.”
 To make sound judgments about patient care, nurses must generate alternatives, weigh them against the evidence, and choose the best course of action.
 The ability to clinically reason develops over time and is based on knowledge and experience.

-Watch the video prior to class and be ready to discuss in the class.
-See the task below the video .
+• Watch the video below : “5-tips to Improve your Critical Thinking” prior to class and be ready to participate in group discussions.

 • A determination about a client’s health and illness status.